China central bank to skip open market operations today: statement

-SHANGHAI (Reuters) - China's central bank said it will skip open market operations for the third consecutive day on Tuesday as liquidity levels in the banking system were "relatively high".
+SHANGHAI (Reuters) - China's central bank said it will skip open market operations on Wednesday, for the fourth consecutive day, as liquidity levels in the banking system were "relatively high".

-"Fiscal expenditure were increasing towards the month-end to counter maturing reverse repos, liquidity in the banking system was staying at relatively high level," the People's Bank of China said in an online statement.

-Maturing reverse repos will drain a net 10 billion yuan ($1.46 billion) from the market for the day.

 The PBOC drained a net 60 billion yuan last week via open market operations.